nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 #### Two black wallets

-28     Of the two black wallets listed in the charge, one Gucci[\[note: 15\]](#Ftn_15) and one Braun Buffel wallet[\[note: 16\]](#Ftn_16), I found that Karl was not able to recall much about the items apart from saying that all his wallets were gifts from his family.[\[note: 17\]](#Ftn_17) There was no evidence that Karl had used these wallets either as he was unfamiliar with the wallets or the condition that they were in.
+28     Of the two black wallets listed in the charge, one Gucci[^15] and one Braun Buffel wallet[^16], I found that Karl was not able to recall much about the items apart from saying that all his wallets were gifts from his family.[^17] There was no evidence that Karl had used these wallets either as he was unfamiliar with the wallets or the condition that they were in.

 29     The accused’s evidence is that her friend Diah had given her these two second-hand wallets and the accused pointed out the wear and tear on the wallets.
-I note that the accused in her statement to the police only mentioned that the Braun Buffel wallet had been given to her by Diah[\[note: 18\]](#Ftn_18).
+I note that the accused in her statement to the police only mentioned that the Braun Buffel wallet had been given to her by Diah[^18].
 The accused was unable to specify how she came into possession of the Gucci wallet.
-It was only in examination in chief that the accused claimed that the Gucci wallet was also gifted to her by Diah.[\[note: 19\]](#Ftn_19) Having considered the evidence, there is some doubt raised whether these two wallets belonged to Karl.
+It was only in examination in chief that the accused claimed that the Gucci wallet was also gifted to her by Diah.[^19] Having considered the evidence, there is some doubt raised whether these two wallets belonged to Karl.
 This is because none of the Liew family members who testified had recognised gifting Karl these wallets.
 More importantly, the style of these wallets did not appear to be men’s wallets and therefore I found that it was likely that Karl was mistaken about these two wallets having been gifted to him.
 I therefore amended the charge to remove the description of the two wallet items.

 30     The value of the Gerald Genta watch was overestimated at $25,000 in the charge.
-Prosecution has invited the court to amend the value to $10,000.[\[note: 20\]](#Ftn_20) I agreed that the evidence showed the value of the watch to be closer to $10,000 and I therefore amended the value of the Gerald Genta watch to $10,000.
+Prosecution has invited the court to amend the value to $10,000.[^20] I agreed that the evidence showed the value of the watch to be closer to $10,000 and I therefore amended the value of the Gerald Genta watch to $10,000.

 31     The amended charge below was read to the accused and her plea was taken: